Best Salad Spinner of 2021

 Analysis and Test Results

-Our lead tester identified five categories of importance to contrast performance and features between the nine spinners.
+Our lead tester identified five categories of importance to contrast performance and features between the ten spinners.
 The five metrics used were water removal, dirt removal, ease of spinning, ease of braking, and ease of cleaning.
-After 20 hours of testing per unit, these factors helped to create a holistic appraisal and understanding.
+These factors helped to create a holistic appraisal and understanding of each product.

 Each unit was tested on its ability to remove water from kale, arugula, romaine, and blackberries.
 The process was quite similar for all of the greens.
 One hundred grams of greens were carefully measured on a scale.
 The greens were then rinsed with cold water for 15 seconds, with a five-second delay to allow excess water to drain from the colander over the sink.
 The weight of the just rinsed greens was then measured and recorded.
 This was followed by a five-second spin and then a weight measurement, followed by another five-second spin and weight measurement.
-The process was almost identical for the blackberries, however, they were only rinsed for five seconds.
+The process was almost identical for the blackberries.
+The only difference was the blackberries received a five-second rinse.

-The OXO Good Grips Salad Spinner, Prepworks by Progressive Spinner With Handle, Brieftons BR-SS-02, and Westmark German Vegetable Spinner all fell short of averaging 90% water removal.
+The OXO Good Grips and the Brieftons BR-SS-02 fell short of averaging 90% water removal.
 For this reason, they each received lower marks.
 Certain models struggled to operate smoothly, which is more thoroughly covered in the Ease of Spinning metric.
 This likely contributed to a subpar showing for some of these models.

-In the kale test and the arugula test, the Mueller 5-Liter Vegetable Washer, Cuisinart CTG-00-SSAS, and OVOS 5-Quart Salad Spinner all proved to be exceptional.
-The romaine test saw strong showing from the Cuisinart CTG-00-SSAS, OVOS 5-Quart Salad Spinner, and OXO Good Grips Salad Spinner.
-Finally, the blackberry test yielded very positive results for the Mueller 5-Liter Vegetable Washer, OVOS 5-Quart Salad Spinner, and OXO Good Grips Salad Spinner.
-As you can see, it's very clear that four of the nine models were consistently the best at removing water.
+In the kale test and the arugula test, the Mueller 5-Liter Vegetable Washer, Cuisinart CTG-00-SSAS, and OVOS 5-Quart all proved to be exceptional.
+The romaine test saw strong showings from the Cuisinart CTG-00-SSAS, OVOS 5-Quart, and OXO Good Grips.
+Finally, the blackberry test yielded very positive results for the Mueller 5-Liter Vegetable Washer, OVOS 5-Quart, and OXO Good Grips.
+As you can see, it's very clear that four of the ten models were consistently the best at removing water.

 The Mueller 5-Liter Vegetable Washer gave a remarkable performance averaging about 93.2% water removal after one five-second spin and almost 96.5% water removal on average after two five-second spins.
 This spinner removed 100% of the water weight from kale and the blackberries after two spins.
 For this reason, it is the overall winner in the water removal category.

 Anyone who has grown their vegetables knows that sometimes things can get a little, well, dirty during the harvesting process.
-Though greens from the store or your local farmers market would, most likely, never be this dirty, our lead reviewer saw it was necessary to put the spinners through a more extreme test.
+Though greens from the store or your local farmers' market would most likely never be this dirty, our lead reviewer saw it necessary to put the spinners through a more extreme test.

 For the dirt removal test, 100 grams of romaine lettuce was combined with a "dirty water" mixture made up of 95 grams of water and five grams of carefully sifted dirt to ensure evenness over samples.
 Each unit was measured before an initial five-second spin, weighed, and then measured again after an additional five-second spin.

-In this metric category the OXO Steel Salad Spinner was victorious, followed closely by the Cuisinart CTG-00-SSAS and OVOS 5-Quart Salad Spinner models.
+The OXO Steel was victorious in this metric category, followed closely by the Cuisinart CTG-00-SSAS and OVOS 5-Quart Salad Spinner models.
 It's worth noting, however, that we did not find any particular spinner to be perfect on this test.
-The highest percentage of dirty water removal came from the OXO Steel Salad Spinner, which was able to remove 76.67% of the dirty water after one five-second spin, and 83.33% of the dirty water after an added five-second spin.
+The highest percentage of dirty water removal came from the OXO Steel Salad Spinner, which removed 76.67% of the dirty water after one five-second spin, and 83.33% of the dirty water after an added five-second spin.

 Ease of Spinning

-Most of the models tested did what a salad spinner is supposed to do: spin easily and spin quickly.
-While the colanders and bowls on the Brieftons BR-SS-02 and OVOS 5-Quart Salad Spinner slipped during operation, resulting in lower scores.
-The most underwhelming performance went to the Westmark German Vegetable Spinner.
-The lack of anti-slip pads on the bowl, along with the flimsy bowl and colander, make for difficult operation.
-When the colander on this model spun at higher speeds, it almost always got caught on the lid or the bowl, which did not allow for smooth spinning.
+Most of the models we tested did what a salad spinner is supposed to do — spin easily and spin quickly.
+The colanders and bowls on the Brieftons BR-SS-02 and OVOS 5-Quart slipped during operation, resulting in lower scores.

-The top spinners for this metric were the Mueller 5-Liter Vegetable Washer, OXO Steel Salad Spinner, and Cuisinart CTG-00-SSAS.
-The common features for these three spinners were anti-slip bowls, secure colanders and lids, and easy-to-use spinning mechanisms.
-Out of this group, the Mueller 5-Liter Vegetable Washer separated itself to win this category, because the pull-arm mechanism for spinning was extremely easy to use and could quickly get the colander moving at a high rate of speed.
+The top spinners for this metric were the Mueller 5-Liter Vegetable Washer, OXO Steel, and Cuisinart's CTG-00-SSAS and SAS models.
+The standard features for these three spinners were anti-slip bowls, secure colanders and lids, and easy-to-use spinning mechanisms.
+Out of this group, the Mueller 5-Liter Vegetable Washer separated itself to win this category, as the pull-arm mechanism for spinning was extremely easy to use and could quickly get the colander moving at a high rate of speed.

 Ease of Braking

-It should be easy enough to get your veggies spinning because that's what they are designed for.
-However, not all of the units proved to be able to brake well.
-Four models include a brake button in their design, while the five with crank arm spinning mechanisms do not include a separate braking feature.
-Each type of braking has its advantages and disadvantages.
+It should be easy enough to get your veggies spinning because that's what these spinners are designed for.
+However, not all of the units were able to brake well.
+Some models include a brake button in their design, while others with crank arm spinning mechanisms do not include a separate braking feature.
+Each braking system has its advantages and disadvantages.
 For the crank arm models, the brake is the crank arm.
-This style tended to be more difficult to brake than the button-style brakes when attempting to stop colanders moving at a higher speed.
-The button-style brakes were usually a bit more effective at braking, but the small buttons are not very ergonomic and one unit, in particular, had a fairly useless brake button.
+This style tended to be more challenging to slow than the button-style brakes when attempting to stop colanders moving at a higher speed.
+The button-style brakes were usually a bit more effective at braking.

 Ease of Cleaning